Mrahman17/RSC_SnowData_Processisng_japanRadar/README.md

 (1).Download the .zip file
 (2).Run the srp_script_jp.m
-(3).make sure to add correct path for your data and GPS file Visit [UA Remote Sensing Centre] (rsc.ua.edu) Website for more Info:
+(3).make sure to add correct path for your data and GPS file

+Visit [UA Remote Sensing Centre] (https://rsc.ua.edu) Website for more Info:

 Snow Processing Results:
 The results are presented in the following publicaiton.
 [Airborne Dual-Band Microwave Radar System for Snow Thickness Measurement](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9323958)